A Forward-Looking CFO Can Shape the Outcome of the Business

 I have had the opportunity to meet hundreds of entrepreneurial-run middle market companies over the years.
 In my conversations, I can’t recall a time when a CEO has told me that their CFO or controller contributes to enterprise value by increasing it.
 The truth is, historically the office of the CFO is trained to contribute to a company’s enterprise value not by growing it, but by protecting it.
 While not surprising, it’s shortsighted to think that a CFO shouldn’t play an important role in optimizing and strengthening market value.

 The budget process in the middle market often relies on collecting information from various departments and using it to develop a static budget.
 The finished product is inherently wrong the minute it is completed.
-This is exactly why the office the CFO should take on a greater role in the business - be deeply involved in shaping the future, to have a say, and a stake in it.
+This is exactly why the office of the CFO should take on a greater role in the business - be deeply involved in shaping the future, to have a say, and a stake in it.

 To start, the CFO should actively participate in the company’s strategic planning process.
 By understanding market trends, competitive landscape, and growth opportunities, the CFO can provide financial insights that support the organization’s goals.
 Sophisticated financial models illustrate distinct scenarios and projections to help stakeholders visualize and understand the potential outcomes of various objectives.
 These models guide decision-making and resource allocation by projecting debt and equity requirements, working capital allocations, investment requirements and ROIs.
 Ultimately, the CFO can use forward-thinking tools to identify opportunities to streamline operations and reduce unnecessary costs without compromising the quality of products or services.
 This allows them to deliver beyond the present, with a stake in shaping what the future holds for the enterprise.